 Science at Stocksbridge Junior School

-At Stocksbridge Junior School, we believe that a high-quality Science education for all provides the foundations for understanding our universe and promotes respect our world as well as supporting pupils’ work across the wider curriculum.
-Science develops pupils’ sense of excitement and curiosity about natural phenomena.
+At Stocksbridge Junior School, we believe that a high-quality Science education for all provides the foundations for understanding our universe and promotes respect for our world, as well as supporting children’s work across the wider curriculum.
+Science develops children’s sense of excitement and curiosity about natural phenomena.